WPChill/strong-testimonials/readme.txt

 ### Primary Features

-* No complicated shortcode "language"
+* No complicated shortcodes
-* A front-end form with custom fields
+* A front-end form
+* Custom fields
 * Star ratings
 * Slider with several navigation options
-* Grid, columns, and Masonry
+* Grids and Masonry
 * Ready for translation with [WPML](https://wpml.org/), [Polylang](https://wordpress.org/plugins/polylang/), and [WPGlobus](https://wordpress.org/plugins/wpglobus/)
 * A developer who's on your side :)